Kdmeenaa/Kdmeenaa/README.md

 ## 💡 Engineering Philosophy

-> **I believe in building systems that scale, not just writing code that works.**
+> **I believe in building scalable systems and complete products, not just writing code that works.**

 > **Open source is about impact, ownership, collaboration, and continuous improvement.**

-⭐ If you find my projects useful, feel free to explore my repositories and connect with me.
+⭐ Feel free to explore my repositories, review my contributions, and connect with me for software engineering opportunities.